TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 2\.
 Use of the Monster Services.

-The job posting, resume database (“Monster Resume Database”) and other features of the Monster Sites may be used only by individuals seeking employment and/or career information and by employers seeking employees.
+The job ad, resume database, including but not limited (a) to the Monster diversity and veteran databases if applicable, and (b) any information obtained from the resume database (“Resume Database”) and other features of the Monster Sites may be used only by individuals seeking employment and/or career information and by employers seeking employees.
 In addition, Monster Networking and Profiles may be used by individuals for permitted professional and personal networking purposes.
-Your use of the Monster Services is also subject to any other contracts You may have with Monster.
-In the case of any conflict between these Terms and any contract you have with Monster, the terms of your contract will prevail.
+Your use of the Monster Services is also subject to any Master Services Agreement (“MSA”) or other contracts You may have with Monster.
+In the case of any conflict between these Terms and any MSA or contract you have with Monster, the terms of your MSA or contract will prevail.
 The term “post” as used herein shall mean information that You submit, publish or display on a Monster Site.

 You are responsible for maintaining the confidentiality of Your account, Profile and passwords, as applicable.
 You may not share Your password or other account access information with any other party, temporarily or permanently, and You shall be responsible for all uses of Your Monster Site registrations and passwords, whether or not authorized by You.
 You agree to immediately notify Monster of any unauthorized use of Your account, Profile, or passwords.

-**All Monster Users agree to not:**
+All Monster Users agree to not:

 (a) transmit, post, distribute, store or destroy material, including without limitation Monster Content, in violation of any applicable law or regulation, including but not limited to laws or regulations governing the collection, processing, or transfer of personal information, or in breach of Monster’s privacy policy;